GulizarA1/GulizarA1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a game
+- 🔭 I’m currently working on a database
 - 🌱 I’m currently learning coding mobile programs
 - 👯 I’m looking to collaborate on new projects